sailfishos/docs.sailfishos.org/Support/Help_Articles/WLAN_Troubleshooting/README.md

 # Do not use WLAN channel 13
 Android-based systems, including Xperia phones with Sailfish OS, cannot use WiFi channel 13.
 If the WiFi access point device is in your control, make sure that it does not offer channel 13 to connect to.

+# Do not use WEP
+Wired Equivalent Privacy (WEP) was a security algorithm for wireless networks.
+It is insecure, has long been deprecated and has recently been disabled in the connectivity backends Sailfish OS uses.
+While the wireless setup wizard still allows to choose WEP as an encryption scheme, trying to connect to such a network will fail.

+If the WiFi access point device is in your control, you should upgrade it to use **WPA2**.

 # Xperia XA2 and the 5 GHz frequency band
 With version **[v17B](https://developer.sony.com/file/download/software-binaries-for-aosp-oreo-android-8-1-kernel-4-4-nile)** of the Sony vendor image, we have observed a decrease in the perceived signal strength of the 5GHz WLAN access points.
 Version **[v16](https://developer.sony.com/file/download/software-binaries-for-aosp-oreo-android-8-1-kernel-4-4-nile-v16/)** should work better in this respect.
 Therefore we would not recommend flashing v17B if you use WLAN networks in the 5GHz band.